 Other methods of navigation in the NCA are impractical or unreliable because of the inherent limitations of magnetic compasses near the magnetic and geographic North Poles, and because of the geometric problem caused by meridian convergence.

 Some aircraft make the switch automatically by reference to latitude or airway, while for other the switch must be made manually.
-See: G-450 FMS True/Magnetic Selection for more details.
+You need to dive into your aircraft manuals to find out.

 Figure: GPS Satellite Line of Sight, (Eddie's notes)